Luc Urbain du Bouëxic, comte de Guichen: First Battle of Ushant

 After France entered the War of American Independence, Guichen was appointed to the command of the Channel fleet, which he led in the Battle of Ushant on 27 July 1778.
 His flagship, the 104-gun Ville de Paris, was next in line to the fleet flagship Bretagne.
 In March 1779, he was promoted Lieutenant Général des Armées navales, As such he commanded the French van in the Combined fleet of Orvillers and Córdoba from June to September.

 Battle of Martinique

 Luc Urbain de Bouexic, comte de Guichen (1712–1790).

-In January 1780, Guichen was sent to the West Indies with a strong squadron.
-On 17 April to the leeward of Martinique, Guichen's fleet met a force under Rodney, leading to the Battle of Martinique.
-During the engagement, both Rodney's Sandwich and Guichen's Couronne were temporarily cut off from their respective fleets and had to bear the brunt of the battle.
+In January 1780, Guichen was sent to the West Indies with a fleet.
+On 17 April to the leeward of Martinique, Guichen's fleet met a British fleet under Admiral of the White Sir George Rodney, leading to the inconclusive Battle of Martinique.
+During the engagement, both Rodney's HMS Sandwich and Guichen's Couronne were temporarily cut off from their respective fleets and had to bear the brunt of the battle.
 Two inconclusive actions followed on 15 May and 19 May 1780.

-With the hurricane season approaching in July, Guichen left the West Indies and returned home, reaching Cadiz in September with a convoy of 95 merchantmen.
-Guichen's second-in-command, Sade de Vaudronne, died at sea as the fleet arrived.
+With the hurricane season approaching in July, Guichen left the West Indies and returned home, reaching Cádiz in September with a convoy of 95 merchantmen.
+Guichen's second-in-command, Hippolyte de Sade de Vaudronne, died at sea as the fleet arrived.